-Vala recently founded Scientists for Future in Iceland and is member of the Global Council and Ambassador of the Wellbeing Economy Alliance (WEAll).
-She is vice-chair of the board of the Red Cross (Mosfellsbær), board member of Women for New Constitution, Breiðdalssetur science and cultural centre, Hallomsstaður sustainability school and Ecological Sequestration Trust.
-Previous board memberships includes The Balaton Group (Vice-president), Landsvirkjun energy company, Landverd nature conservation, Pyramid2030, 17Goals, Alliance for Sustainability and Prosperity (ASAP) and Initiative for Equality.
+Currently, Vala is Advisor to Global Choices, she has served as a member of the Global Council and is an Ambassador for the Wellbeing Economy Alliance (WEAll) and Ecological Sequestration Trust.
+She served as vice-chair of the board of her local Red Cross and was a board member of the Women for New Constitution, Breiðdalssetur cience and cultural entre, and the Hallomsstadur sustainability school.
+Previous board memberships include The Balaton Group (Vice-president), Landsvirkjun energy company, Landverd nature conservation, Pyramid2030, 17Goals, Alliance for Sustainability and Prosperity (ASAP) and Initiative for Equality.

 Vala is Professor of Sustainability Science at the University of Iceland where she was Dean of Engineering and Natural Sciences and was previously Professor of Environmental Sustainability at the University of Bristol, UK.
 She has been visiting professor at universities in Europe, USA, Thailand, and Australia.

 Vala is a Member of Academia Europaea, as well as the Norwegian Academy of Science and Letters, Icelandic Academy, and Royal Society of Arts and Letters (UK).
 She is a Distinguished Fellow at the Schumacher Institute (UK), and received their Award of Excellence Furthering Sustainability and Equality Learning.
 Other awards include Balaton Group Member of the Year, and the Times Higher Education Supplement (THES) Award for Outstanding Contribution to Sustainable Development.